 Individuals, community groups, CFS brigades and groups, SES units and community groups are eligible to apply for funding equipment and initiatives that support volunteers and enhance community capability.

 Grants of between $500 and $5,000 will be available with Applications opening soon!

 The South Australian Fire and Emergency Services Commission (SAFECOM) is the agency responsible for supporting the Country Fire Service, Metropolitan Fire Service and the State Emergency Service, undertaking strategic policy planning, governance and resource allocation for the overall fire and emergency services sector.
 SAFECOM also supports emergency management planning across South Australia.

-As part of the process of responding to the Holloway Review into the Fire and Emergency Services Act, 2005 the Minister for Emergency Services has commenced a series of roundtable discussions with key parties to discuss the ways to build upon the existing positive working relationships between the CFS, SES and MFS and the high level of services they deliver to the community.
-Please click here for more information (including venues for the roundtables to be held in July-August 2014).
+As part of the process of responding to the Holloway Review into the Fire and Emergency Services Act, 2005 the Minister for Emergency Services has completed a series of roundtable discussions with key parties to discuss the ways to build upon the existing positive working relationships between the CFS, SES and MFS and the high level of services they deliver to the community.
+A discussion paper was prepared, which summarised the feedback from the extensive consultation process that occurred between June-August.
+The Minister addressed members of the sector through a video conference on the 19th December 2014 to discuss the progress of the reform.
+Please click here for more information.

 From 1 September 2014 when you see a stationary emergency vehicle with red or blue flashing lights, you must slow down to 25km/h.
 Whether it's an ambulance, MFS, CFS, SES or police vehicle, it's your responsibility to protect those that are protecting you and others in the community.